The Challenge of Food Aggression in Cats

 But here’s the rub: not all food aggression is created equal.
 It can range from mild (a little grumble here, a side-eye there) to full-blown ‘this shall not pass’ moments.
 Some cats may guard their bowl like it is a pot of gold at the end of a rainbow, while others might just give a warning hiss if you stumble too close during chow time.

 Food aggression can throw a wrench in the bond you share with your kitty.
 Imagine trying to enjoy a meal with someone giving you the stink eye or worse, taking a swipe at your hand.
 Not so cozy, eh?
-And although you might consider it’s just part and parcel of pet ownership, it’s not something you need to accept as the status quo.
-It is a behavior that you can indeed work on, for the sake of your windowsills (and fingers).
+And although you might think it is just part and parcel of pet ownership, it’s not something you need to accept as the status quo.
+It’s a behavior that you can indeed work on, for the sake of your windowsills (and fingers).

 Remember, though, that fluff-ball isn’t plotting world domination from their food bowl; they’re acting on instinct.
 So, before you slip on the gauntlets and retrieve the shield for the next feeding time, take heart.
 With a little know-how, a dash of patience, and a sprinkle of empathy, you can begin to unravel the mystery that’s food aggression in your furry companion.